The Top 20 Post-9/11 GI Bill Frequently Asked Questions

 You may receive a stipend of up to $1000.00 a year for books, supplies, etc. The individual will receive a lump sum payment in the first month of each quarter, semester, or term.
 The amount of the stipend payable is an amount equal to the fraction of the whole academic year that the quarter, semester, or term represents.

 NOTE: The amount of the monthly housing and book stipends will be paid based on the percentage of maximum benefit payable as noted in a previous question.

-EXAMPLE 1: Individuals attending Public Money University (PMU) in Florida are charged $2,500 for full-time training each quarter.
-The highest in-State undergraduate tuition in Florida is $5,000 per quarter and the monthly housing allowance for the zip code that PMU resides in is $1500.
+EXAMPLE 1: Florida residents attending Public Money University (PMU) in Florida are charged $2,500 for full-time training each quarter.
+The monthly housing allowance for the zip code that PMU resides in is $1500.